Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: Evaluation

 \dotparagraph{Taking batching to the limits} \Cref{fig:amortized-size-vs-n-transfers} also explores how many transfers we can batch within a single Bitcoin transaction.
 Even though the maximum block size\footnote{\url{https://github.com/bitcoin/bitcoin/blob/3c098a8aa0780009c11b66b1a5d488a928629ebf/src/consensus/consensus.h\#L15}} is 1M~vB, the default policy of Bitcoin Core\footnote{\url{https://github.com/bitcoin/bitcoin/blob/3c098a8aa0780009c11b66b1a5d488a928629ebf/src/policy/policy.h\#L24}} restricts the size of individual transactions to 100K~vB in order to prevent spam and oversized transactions.
 To reach this limit, we increase the batched number of transactions, as long as \emph{each} of the \checkpointTx and \batchTransferTx is at most 100K~vB.

 We find out that we can batch up to approximately \emph{16,500} transfers within one pair of Bitcoin transactions.
 For one target subnet, the amortized transfer size converges to approx.~\emph{6.07}~vB, while for 10 target subnets it converges to approx.~\emph{6.1}~vB.
-This amounts to roughly \emph{23x scalability improvement} (141~vB / 6.1~vB), or a throughput of over \emph{160}~tps on Bitcoin using \bitcoinIpc (vs 7~tps on Bitcoin L1).
+This amounts to roughly \emph{23x scalability improvement} (141~vB / 6.1~vB), or a throughput of over \emph{160}~tps on Bitcoin using \bitcoinIpc (vs 7~tps on Bitcoin).

 \dotparagraph{The improvement in terms of Bitcoin fees} The improvement in the amortized transfer size directly translates to lower costs for Bitcoin users.
 We saw that using \bitcoinIpc users can transfer Bitcoins using as low as 6.1~vB per transfer, while native Bitcoin requires 141~vB per transfer, a reduction of approx. 135~vB per transfer.
-Assuming a fee rate of \emph{200~sat/vB} (the \emph{median} fee rate observed in the Bitcoin network at the last halving block\footnote{\url{https://mempool.space/block/0000000000000000000320283a032748cef8227873ff4872689bf23f1cda83a5}}), and for simplicity setting \emph{1~BTC = \$100,000~USD}, this translates to approx.~\emph{27~USD fewer fees for each transfer}.
-More details are provided in \Cref{sec:benchmarks-fees} where we repeat the experiment of this Section measuring Bitcoin fees instead of the amortized size.
+Assuming a fee rate of \emph{200~sat/vB} (the \emph{median} fee rate observed in the Bitcoin network at the last halving block number 840000, and for simplicity setting \emph{1~BTC = \$100,000~USD}, this translates to approx.~\emph{27~USD fewer fees for each transfer}.